Twulz/Twulz.github.io/_posts/2014-09-10-LED-cube-building.md

 layout: post
 title:  "Building the LED Cube"
 date:   2014-09-10
-categories: 4x4x4 LED cube
+categories: c4x4x4 LED cube
-tags: 4x4x4 build solder
+tags: c4x4x4 build solder
 ---

 While waiting for the main electronics to arrive, I got started on building the LED cube matrix.

 <!--more-->

-Please note throughout this project I was referring heavily to [this Instructible][Instructible]
+Please note throughout this project I was referring heavily to [this Instructible][Instructable]

 Building the LED Cube was the most fiddly of the whole build, as each of the 64 LEDs had to be soldered together properly ensuring the anodes and cathodes were aligned correctly with the neighbouring LEDs.
 LEDs generally exploit the human eye's persistence of vision by using multiplexing to only turn on one layer of the cube at a time, but also to be able to switch this to another layer at a high enough frequency that we percieve the different layers as on simultaneously.